cybros-network/cybros-network/protocol_impl/README.md

-A prototype of Cybros off-chain implementation
+A prototype of Cybros protocol implementation
 ====

 This is a quick and dirty implementation that shows few use cases: